byjg/php-restserver/README.md

 | /myroute/{id}          | Matches /myroute + any character combination and set to ID |
 | /myroute/{id:[0-9]+}   | Matches /myroute + any number combination and set to ID |

-All variables defined above will be available throught the $_GET.
-In the example above, if the route matches the "id" will available in the `$request->get('id');`
+All variables defined above will be available as a parameter.
+In the example above, if the route matches the "id" you can get using `$request->param('id');`

 Creating the pattern: